ember-cli-deploy/ember-cli-deploy/README.md

 ## Development workflow

-Why do this? `ember-cli-deploy` is an addon for deploying apps.
+`ember-cli-deploy` is an addon for deploying apps.
 It works fine for cases where your ember-cli app and API app are mostly developed in isolation.
-However, if you develop your apps more closely or rely on your API app to inject session or initial state data into your ember-cli app's index page, the development process can be cumbersome.
+However, there are some cases where using the `--proxy` command line option is inadequate.
+For example:
+ * authentication happens within your API application
+ * you are progressively updating an app to Ember or developing a hybrid app (i.e. some pages are served by the API application) and you need both applications to work together seamlessly
+ * the API app injects some initial state (e.g. session info or model preloads) into your ember-cli app's index page so that it is available without having to make xhr requests on boot

-This workflow simply writes your ember-cli app's index to your index plugin on each build so that your API app can read (and possibly modify it) just like it would in production.
+The development workflow simply writes your ember-cli app's index to your key-value store on each build so that your API app can read (and possibly modify) it just as it would in production.

-During app development use `ember server` just to recompile and serve the assets as usual.
-This way the ember app is served by your backend and there's no need to setup CORS or proxies.
+During app development `ember server` is used to recompile and serve the assets as usual while the app index is served by your API app, eliminating the need to setup CORS or proxies.

-This strategy can be easily accomplished with some configurations parameters.
+This strategy can be easily accomplished with some `ember-cli-build.js` configuration.
+Keep in mind that you will need to modify your `fingerprintOptions` in development to prepend your ember-cli server host and port.
+This way requests for Ember assets still go to ember-cli and not your API application.

 The following is an example that pushes the `index.html` to redis on each build: